Junction City, Kentucky

-Junction City is a home rule-class city in Boyle County on its border with Lincoln County in the U.S. state of Kentucky.
+Junction City is a home rule-class city in Boyle County, with a small portion extending into Lincoln County, in the U.S. state of Kentucky.
 Junction City's population was 2,241 at the 2010 U.S. census.
 It is part of the Danville Micropolitan Statistical Area.

 History

 Junction City began when the Louisville and Nashville Railroad reached the area.
 It was originally known as "Goresburg" for the proprietors of the Gore Hotel.
 The Gore post office opened in 1880, and was renamed Goresburg in 1882.
 The town was renamed "Junction City" when the Cincinnati Southern Railway reached town later that year, its tracks intersecting those of the L&N. The city was formally incorporated April 8, 1882, by the state assembly.
 The L&N station there was known as "Danville Junction" for its proximity to the larger city of Danville.

 The southeastern part of Junction City was once the separate town of Shelby City, incorporated in 1867, and named for Kentucky's first governor Isaac Shelby, who lived and was buried nearby.
 This community's separate post office was known as "South Danville" when it was established April 26, 1866, renamed Shelby City the next year (the eastern portion of Junction City is still known as Shelby City), and closed in 1926.
 It was also known as "Briartown" and its L&N station was called "Danville Station".
 The tomb of Kentucky's first governor, Isaac Shelby, and his homestead Traveler's Rest, is located across the Lincoln County line, just south of this part of town.